haixuanTao/wgpu-compute-tutorials/getting-started/README.md

 ## 5. Write a WGSL Shader

-Wgpu allow you to use `SPIR-V`, `GLSL`, `WGSL` shader language to write the program you want to run on the gpu.
+Wgpu allows you to use `SPIR-V`, `GLSL`, `WGSL` shader language to write the program you want to run on the gpu.

 I am going to use WGSL:
 ```rust